 Another cost item is related to transportation and logistics processes.
 Taking products back from customers and transporting them to warehouses for reprocessing increases transportation costs.
 A strong logistics infrastructure is required for correct separation and processing in warehouses where products are sent back.
 Transportation, storage and product processing processes are each among the important elements affecting the total cost.

-Reverse logistics processes, storage, transportation, processing and recycling costs.
-However, these costs can be eliminated with the right planning and strategy.
+This process comes with costs for storage, transportation, processing, and recycling.
+However, these costs can be eliminated with proper planning and strategy.
 Effective management allows businesses to reduce costs and increase profitability.
-Therefore, careful planning and management of logistics processes is of great importance.
+Therefore, careful planning and management of logistics processes are of paramount importance.
 A good strategy ensures efficient results.
+Ultimately, all these gains are based on... reverse logistics is located.